notgull/line-straddler/README.md

 Figure out where lines should go when underlining/striking through text.

+This project is hosted on [SourceHut](https://git.sr.ht/~notgull/line-straddler).
+The GitHub mirror is kept for convenience.

 When you're drawing text, you need to determine where the lines go for text decorations.
 This crate provides a renderer-agnostic `LineGenerator` that generates `Line` structures for a set of `Glyph`s.

 ## Example